 Although policies such as these have been in effect for many years, the events since 2001 have increased attention to exports controls, and all U.S. institutions must abide by these policies.

-Please refer to the Export Controls Policy and checklist for information specific to your research, or for further information please contact the Office of Research Integrity.
+Please refer to the Export Controls Policy and checklist for information specific to your research, or for further information please contact the Office of University Compliance.

 1402 S. Grand Blvd.